Barbara Reise

 Barbara Reise (1940–1978) was an American art critic and historian.
 The final dozen years of her life were spent in the United Kingdom.
 She was closely linked to leaders of minimalism and conceptual art.
 Of the American minimalist artists, she wrote "One must think to get the full effects of their work, which unfolds over time in conceptual richness."
 She has been called "an inspirational figure in the movements of minimal and conceptual art in the 1960s and 1970s".

-Early life
+Early life and education

 Barbara Marie Reise was born on February 21, 1940, in Chicago, Illinois, to Eveline Laugman and Harold Reise.
 Barbara attended New Trier Highschool in Winnetka, Illinois.

 At Wellesley College, Reise took a major in Art and Art History, from 1958 to 1962.
 Moving on to Columbia University, she received an M.A. in 1965 for a dissertation on Barnett Newman, supervised by Theodore Reff.
 At this period she studied with Robert Rosenblum of New York University.
 Another New York contact was Meyer Schapiro.

 In 1966, on the Fulbright Program, Reise moved to England, and enrolled at the Courtauld Institute.
 She began a doctoral dissertation on Turner and Venice under Rudolf Wittkower, which she did not complete.
 According to John McEwen's obituary notice in Art Monthly, she had retraced all of J. M. W. Turner's Italian journeys.